xamdp/landing-page/README.md

 I've decided to make this a personalized project.

 Header will contain my logo and links.
-As for the links it will be (About me, Blog, and Projects)
+As for the links it will be (About me, Blog, Project and link to my GitHub profile)

 The project section can be inserted between about and quote.